Skip to content

 • Inmate programs – Psychology, counseling, fitness, and other inmate programs cost $267 million.

-See also How Much Money Can A Prisoner Have In His Account?
+See also How Much Is A First Edition Prisoner Of Azkaban Worth?

 As these examples demonstrate, safety, security, healthcare, food service, and facilities carry major costs in the federal prison system.
 Personnel costs are by far the largest component.